Tommzy/CS523Project-SinGAN/README.md

 ```
 python main_train.py --input_name zebra.png
 ```
+### Train all the image
+You can trian all the image under Input/Image directory by running `Run.sh`
 ###  Random samples

 The following command generates 50 random samples of <training_image_file_name> starting from <generation_start_scale_number>.